Joint Seat Allocation Authority 2024

 Our vision and mandate is to develop a self-sustainable institution with sophisticated and high-end research facilities in the field of Chemical Technology and its allied branches and to produce well-trained engineers and extraordinary researchers.

-The placement of students from the first batch of iMTech, Two Year MTech, and PhD scholars has also been progressing well in leading and globally renowned industries and academic institutions in India and abroad.
+The placement of students from the first batch of iMTech, Two-Year MTech, and PhD scholars has also been progressing well in leading and globally renowned industries and academic institutions in India and abroad.

-For more details please visit: https://iocb.ictmumbai.edu.in/Default.aspx
+For more details and recent updates please visit:

 Fee Structure

-The candidates to be admitted for the iMTech course during 2023-24 are required to pay fees as prescribed by the institute.
+The candidates to be admitted for the iMTech course during 2024-25 are required to pay fees as prescribed by the institute.
 The institutional fees to be paid by all the admitted candidates are as follows:

 Academic Structure